ibnaleem/opsec-handbook/README.md

-# opsec-handbook
+# 📖 OPSEC Handbook
-the operational security handbook to safely and securely browse and interact with the internet.
+Your operational security handbook to safely and securely browse and interact with the internet.